felipesere/felipesere.com/content/post/2017-02-12-the-elm-confusion.markdown

                   ^^^
 {{< / highlight >}}

 OK.
 I can understand that.
 I've obviously not imported `Msg` and by extension `NewData`.
-Hmm..
+Hmm...
 That type lives in the **App** module, which imports the **Data** module, which would import the **App** module, which imports… argh.
 Circular dependency.

-Still on the naive path, I thought I could just extract `Msg` into a parameter of the function.
+While still on the naive path, I thought I could just extract `Msg` into a parameter of the function.
 That move made sense to me:  the **Data** module should just retrieve the data and not worry about how the main **App** will continue to process it.
 So this is what I thought I'd need:

 {{< highlight haskell "linenos=true" >}}
 getData : msg -> Cmd msg